sonatype-nexus-community/auditjs/README.md

 ## Releasing

-We use [semantic-release](https://github.com/semantic-release/semantic-release) to generate releases from commits to the `main` branch.
+We use [semantic-release](https://github.com/semantic-release/semantic-release) to generate releases from commits to the `master` branch.

-For example, to perform a "patch" release, add a commit to `main` with a comment like:
+For example, to perform a "patch" release, add a commit to `master` with a comment like:

 ```
 fix: Adds insecure flag, implements (#213)